-To ensure sufficient security and protection of students, staff, and property, the board employs and contracts for police officers and other security personnel.
-In accordance with law, the board has coordinated with the campus behavior coordinator and other district employees to ensure appropriate law enforcement duties are assigned to police officers and security staff.
-The law enforcement duties of district peace officers are listed in policy CKE (LOCAL).
+The board utilizes [police officers, school resource officers (SRO's), and/or security personnel] to ensure the security and protection of students, staff, and property.
+In accordance with law, the board has coordinated with the CBC and other district employees to ensure appropriate law enforcement duties are assigned to police officers and these persons.
+Provisions addressing the various types of security personnel can be found in the CKE policy series.